 Film titles/details can be found below, in the attached pdf, and on the department's calendar of events: https://germanics.washington.edu/calendar

-Screenings are at 5:00pm in Denny Hall 359 (unless otherwise noted).
+Screenings were at 5:00pm in Denny Hall 359 (unless otherwise noted).

 WIR SIND JUNG, WIR SIND STARK (We are young.
 We are strong, Burhan Qurbani, 2014)